Alexandra of Yugoslavia: The issue of the Greek succession

-Born Princess Alexandra of Greece and Denmark, she was brought into a difficult environment.
-Five months before her birth, her father, King Alexander, died of sepsis following a monkey bite which occurred in the gardens of Tatoi.
+Five months before Alexandra's birth, her father, King Alexander, died of sepsis following a monkey bite which occurred in the gardens of Tatoi.
 The unexpected death of the sovereign caused a serious political crisis in Greece, at a time when public opinion was already divided by the events of the World War I and the Greco-Turkish War.
 The King had concluded an unequal marriage with Aspasia Manos, and, in consequence, their offspring was not dynastic.
 Due to the lack of another candidate for the throne, Prime Minister Eleftherios Venizelos was soon forced to accept the restoration of his enemy, King Constantine I, on 19 December 1920.
 Alexander's brief reign was officially treated as a regency, which meant that his marriage, contracted without his father's permission, was technically illegal, the marriage void, and the couple's posthumous child illegitimate.

 The last months of pregnancy of Aspasia are surrounded by intrigue.
 In the case that she gave birth to a boy (who would be named Philip, as the father of Alexander the Great), rumours soon assured that she was determined to place him on the throne after his birth.
 True or not, this possibility worried the Greek royal family, whose fears about the birth of a male child were exploited by the Venizelists to revive the succession crisis.
 The birth of a girl, on 25 March 1921, was a great relief for the dynasty, and both King Constantine I and his mother, Queen Dowager Olga, agreed to be the godparents of the newborn.